dynamicguy/openskye/README.md

-Skye
+OpenSkye
 =
 Information Lifecycle Management
 -

-The Skye framework is a set of tools to handle the management of both metadata and process around an information lifecycle process.
+The Open Skye framework is a set of tools to handle the management of both metadata and process around an information lifecycle process.
 This process tracks from discovery,  through to ingestion and storage.

 The aim of the platform is to then leverage the range of intelligent metadata that has been captured and allow users to quickly search and analyze data, documents and artifacts.